bio4j/dynamograph/docs/Architecture.md

 - parsing / gathering data
 - uploading the data to db

-What is more writing data is organized into stream. <!-- TODO what do you mean here? -->
+What is more writing data is organized into stream of next phases:
+ - parsing chunk of the file
+ - mapping it to the intermediate form
+ - translating form to the put request
+ - executing request

 The diagram below represents the standard workflow of saving data to DynamoDB.